awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/README.md

 ## Create AWS Glue Catalog Database and Tables

-AWS Glue Catalog Database and Tables can be created either via using Amazon Neptune Export Configuration or Manually.
+AWS Glue Catalog Database and Tables can be created either by using [Amazon Neptune Export Configuration](#create-aws-glue-database-and-tables-using-amazon-neptune-export-configuration) or [Manually](#create-aws-glue-database-and-tables-manually).

 ### Create AWS Glue Database and Tables using Amazon Neptune Export Configuration